boostorg/redis/README.md

 * Petr Dannhofer ([Eddie-cz](https://github.com/Eddie-cz)): For helping me understand how the `AUTH` and `HELLO` command can influence each other.
 * Mohammad Nejati ([ashtum](https://github.com/ashtum)): For pointing out scenarios where calls to `async_exec` should fail when the connection is lost.
 * Klemens Morgenstern ([klemens-morgenstern](https://github.com/klemens-morgenstern)): For useful discussion about timeouts, cancellation, synchronous interfaces and general help with Asio.
+* Vinnie Falco ([vinniefalco](https://github.com/vinniefalco)): For general suggestions about how to improve the code and the documentation.

 ## Changelog